atick-faisal/label-studio/docs/source/guide/storage.md

 After adding the storage, click **Sync** to collect tasks from the container, or make an API call to [sync import storage](/api#operation/api_storages_azure_sync_create).

-### Add storage with the Label Studio API
+### Add storage with the Annotation Hub API
-You can also create a storage connection using the Label Studio API.
+You can also create a storage connection using the Annotation Hub API.
 - See [Create new import storage](/api#operation/api_storages_azure_create) then [sync the import storage](/api#operation/api_storages_azure_sync_create).
 - See [Create export storage](/api#operation/api_storages_export_azure_create) and after annotating, [sync the export storage](/api#operation/api_storages_export_azure_sync_create).